dotnet/docs-maui/docs/user-interface/controls/button.md

 - `BorderColor`, of type <xref:Microsoft.Maui.Graphics.Color>, describes the border color of the button.
 - `BorderWidth`, of type `double`, defines the width of the button's border.
 - `CharacterSpacing`, of type `double`, defines the spacing between characters of the button's text.
-- `Command`, of type `ICommand`, defines the command that's executed when the button is tapped.
+- `Command`, of type <xref:System.Windows.Input.ICommand>, defines the command that's executed when the button is tapped.
 - `CommandParameter`, of type `object`, is the parameter that's passed to `Command`.
 - `ContentLayout`, of type `ButtonContentLayout`, defines the object that controls the position of the button image and the spacing between the button's image and text.
 - `CornerRadius`, of type `int`, describes the corner radius of the button's border.